J.S. Bach: Invention a-moll BWV 784 (1996)

 Alto: c-marimba (4-octave)

-The following is another alternative suggestion for performance practice in music schools:
+The following is another alternative suggested for performance practice in music schools:

 Tenor: vibraphone

-By shifting a few notes, it is possible to realise the score on only three mallet instruments.
+By shifting only a few notes, it is possible in this case to perform the score on only three mallet Instruments.

 Thomas Keemss